audoeyop/akans-notebook/modules/coding/languages/javascript/animation.md

 You can use JavaScript to create a complex animation having, but not limited to, the following elements −

-Fireworks
+- Fireworks
-Fade Effect
+- Fade Effect
-Roll-in or Roll-out
+- Roll-in or Roll-out
-Page-in or Page-out
+- Page-in or Page-out
-Object movements
+- Object movements
-You might be interested in existing JavaScript based animation library: Script.Aculo.us.

 This tutorial provides a basic understanding of how to use JavaScript to create an animation.